Adityam53/Anvaya/README.md

 ## Demo Video

-Watch a walkthrough (5-7 minutes) of all major features of this app:(https://www.loom.com/share/581b05b262594e74a6fd8ffaaffec1d6)
+Watch a walkthrough (5-7 minutes) of all major features of this app:[Loom Video](https://www.loom.com/share/581b05b262594e74a6fd8ffaaffec1d6)

 ## Features